nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **MSS**

-1. User wants to delete multiple lectures under the same module
+1. User specifies multiple lecture names to be deleted and a module code
-2. User specifies multiple lecture names to be deleted and a module code
+2. Le Tracker deletes the specified lectures of lecture names from the specified module of module code

-3. Le Tracker deletes the specified lectures of lecture names from the specified module of module code.
+    Use case ends.

 **Extensions**

-- 2a.
+- 1a.
 The module code specified does not follow the module code format.

-  - 2a1.
+  - 1a1.
 Le Tracker shows an error message.

-    Use case resumes at step 1.
+    Use case ends.

-- 2b.
+- 1b.
 At least one of the lecture names supplied does not follow the lecture name format.

-  - 2b1.
+  - 1b1.
 Le Tracker shows an error message.

-    Use case resumes at step 1.
+    Use case ends.

-- 2c.
+- 1c.
 Lecture names supplied contains duplicates.

-  - 2c1.
+  - 1c1.
 Le Tracker shows an error message.

     Use case ends.

-- 2d.
-The Module of module code does not exist in Le Tracker.
+- 1d.
+The module of module code does not exist in Le Tracker.

-  - 2d1.
+  - 1d1.
 Le Tracker shows an error message.

-    Use case resumes at step 1.
+    Use case ends.

-- 2e.
-At least one Lecture of the supplied lecture names does not exist in the Module of module code.
+- 1e.
+At least one lecture of the supplied lecture names does not exist in the module of module code.

-  - 2e1.
+  - 1e1.
 Le Tracker shows an error message.

-    Use case resumes at step 1.
+    Use case ends.

 #### Delete a Video